-The jujube fruit you will find at the farm market in late summer will be greenish-yellow to yellowish-red colored with a smooth skin.
+The jujube fruit has a greenish-yellow to yellowish-red color with smooth skin.
 As the jujube matures its reddish skin darkens to maroon and then to purplish black and begins to wrinkle like a date.
 That is why the jujube (pronounced joo-joob) is also known as the red date or Chinese date.

 When you bite into a fresh jujube it will be crunchy, yet a bit floury textured, and the taste will vary from sweet-tart to sweet.
 At its sweetest, the jujube can taste prune-like.

 The jujube can be treated like a date in the kitchen.
 Cook the jujube just like a date for use in desserts, soups, stuffing, and stews.
 Use jujubes in compotes and jams or make them into a paste

 In Persian cuisine, the dried jujube is known as annab.

 If you buy dried jujubes, soak them in water before you use them.
 Chinese cooks use jujubes in both sweet and savory dishes.